SoftFluent/CodeFluent-Entities-Documentation/addins/auto-documentation.md

 Since decorating all members of all your generated classes all the time can be quite an overkill during developments, **it is disabled by default** in the [Business Object Model Producer](../code-generators/c_business_object_model_generator.md), so you need to enable it as well.
 Double-click on your Business Object Model producer instance to open its configuration and set “Generate Xml Documentation” to “True”:

 ![](img/auto-documentation-02.png)

+Note: The **Generate Xml Documentation** property is on the BOM Producer as it's the BOM Producer which generates the actual XML comments.
+The documentation sub-producer focuses on creating all the corresponding Messages in the **_doc** class, which are then translated by the BOM Producer into XML remarks.